Minnesota State High School League: History

 The MSHSL was founded in 1916 as the State High School Athletic Association (SHSAA) in order to promote and regulate school athletics.
 It later expanded its mission to include fine arts programs.
 In 1922, SHSAA joined the National Federation of State High School Associations.
 In 1929, the State High School Athletic Association adopted a new name, the Minnesota State High School League, as well as a new vision.
 The League started accepting non-public schools' applications for admitance in 1974.

 In 1960, the MSHSL was sanctioned as a non-profit by a Minnesota State Statute.
 In 1977, the Minnesota Associated Press Sports Editors began broadcasting Minnesota State High School League scores for football state championships and ice hockey state championships via wire service, in addition to publishing a weekly column on high school football.

 Beginning with the 2015 season, the MSHSL created geographic football districts for regular season scheduling.
 The change was designed to help programs having difficulty finding opponents for an eight-game schedule.

-In 2015, the MNHSL board approved a policy on transgender athletes that allowed those assigned male at birth that identify as female to be eligible for girls’ teams.
-Girls, and by extension athletes assigned female at birth that no longer identify as such, were already eligible to compete in boys' sports.
-The policy requires applying for eligibility, sets out criteria for approval including a written statement from a health care professional, and places the decision with the school's activities director.
-Religiously-affiliated private schools are exempt from the policy.

 The MSHSL was the first state association to officially sanction women's hockey, adapted athletics, robotics, and clay target.